 Both purebred and crossbred Durocs are very good for producing a heavy carcass with minimal fat, and tend to have a darker meat with intra-muscular marbling.
 This helps to keep the meat moist and flavoursome once cooked.
 Durocs are our sire of choice over any breed of sow and produce healthy, fast growing piglets well suited to heavy pork and bacon production.

-Specialised infrastructure is a must if you intend to breed Durocs with any success.
-While they do very well outdoors, sows often don’t perform very well if simply left to farrow in a shelter in a paddock.
-The majority of our Duroc sows are farrowed indoors in deep bedded farrowing pens which although do not have farrowing crates are specifically designed to avoid crushing.
+Specialized infrastructure is a must if you intend to breed Durocs with any success.
+While they do very well outdoors, sows often don’t perform well if simply left to farrow in a shelter in a paddock.
+The majority of our Duroc sows are farrowed indoors in deep bedded farrowing pens, which although do not have farrowing crates are specifically designed to avoid crushing.

 Hampshires